 A violation of the water pollution control provisions of the current California Standard Specifications in any highway project being constructed under contract entered into by the Department of Transportation, State Department of Public Works.

-A violation of Sections 1601, 1602, 1603, 5650, and 5948 of the California Fish and Game Code when such violation involves activities or discharges enumerated in the aforesaid prohibition.
+A violation of Sections 1601, 1602, 1603, 5650, and 5948 of the California Fish and Wildlife Code when such violation involves activities or discharges enumerated in the aforesaid prohibition.

 Investigative and Coordinating Activities

-The Regional Water Board directs the Executive Officer to implement the following investigative activities.
+The North Coast Water Board directs the Executive Officer to implement the following investigative activities.
 It is intended that, wherever possible, existing state reporting procedures and requirements will be utilized to minimize additional administrative burden on prospective waste dischargers.

-The staff of the Regional Water Board is directed to investigate and review, on a continuing basis, logging operations, road building, and related construction activities within the region to determine the effect, or potential effect, of such activities on water quality.
+The staff of the North Coast Water Board is directed to investigate and review, on a continuing basis, logging operations, road building, and related construction activities within the region to determine the effect, or potential effect, of such activities on water quality.

 The staff shall consult with any individual associated with logging operations, road building or construction activities having an effect on the quality of waters in the region, and shall investigate such activities when requested to do so.

-The staff shall obtain from the California Department of Forestry and Fire Protection, the Board of Forestry, and the Department of Fish and Game copies of all notices received from timber operations, timber harvesting plans, and stream alteration activities within the region.
+The staff shall obtain from the California Department of Forestry and Fire Protection, the Board of Forestry, and the Department of Fish and Wildlife copies of all notices received from timber operations, timber harvesting plans, and stream alteration activities within the region.

 The staff shall obtain from the Department of Transportation the names of all contractors performing work that could result in violation of the discharge prohibitions.
-The Forest Service, USDA and other federal agencies will be requested to furnish the Regional Water Board, as early as feasible, with the names, addresses, and location of anticipated operations of all private contractors who will be engaged in logging, construction or related activities on lands in the region which are under their control.
+The Forest Service, USDA and other federal agencies will be requested to furnish the North Coast Water Board, as early as feasible, with the names, addresses, and location of anticipated operations of all private contractors who will be engaged in logging, construction or related activities on lands in the region which are under their control.
 In connection with these contracts, request will be made for copies of any special conditions or regulations for the control of erosion or protection of water quality.

-Upon receipt and review of such information, the staff will transmit to the permittee or contractor copies of the discharge prohibitions and provisions as contained in the Regional Basin Plans and copies of this or subsequent implementation statements on this subject issued by the Regional Water Board.
+Upon receipt and review of such information, the staff will transmit to the permittee or contractor copies of the discharge prohibitions and provisions as contained in the Basin Plan and copies of this or subsequent implementation statements on this subject issued by the North Coast Water Board.

-The staff will request that the California Department of Forestry and Fire Protection notify the Regional Water Board's office of citations or of other notices issued by Forestry personnel for violation of erosion control sections of the Forest Practice Rules.
-The staff will request that the Department of Fish and Game advise the Regional Water Board's office of all violations of its code Sections 5650, 1601, 1602, and 5948 resulting from logging, road building, or associated construction activities.
-The staff will request that the Department of Transportation notify the Regional Water Board office of all violations of the water pollution control provisions of the California Standard Specifications and will request that the Forest Service, USDA, and other federal agencies, notify the Regional Water Board's office of all violations of rules and regulations for the control of erosion or protection of water quality.
+The staff will request that the California Department of Forestry and Fire Protection notify the North Coast Water Board's office of citations or of other notices issued by Forestry personnel for violation of erosion control sections of the Forest Practice Rules.
+The staff will request that the Department of Fish and Wildlife advise the North Coast Water Board's office of all violations of its code Sections 5650, 1601, 1602, and 5948 resulting from logging, road building, or associated construction activities.
+The staff will request that the Department of Transportation notify the North Coast Water Board office of all violations of the water pollution control provisions of the California Standard Specifications and will request that the Forest Service, USDA, and other federal agencies, notify the North Coast Water Board's office of all violations of rules and regulations for the control of erosion or protection of water quality.

-The staff will notify the State Department of Fish and Game, the California Department of Forestry and Fire Protection, the State Department of Transportation, the Forest Service, USDA, and the violating timber operator and/or land owner, of all violations of the discharge prohibitions and of all actions taken by the Regional Water Board with regard to such violations or threatened violations.
+The staff will notify the California Department of Fish and Wildlife, the California Department of Forestry and Fire Protection, the State Department of Transportation, the Forest Service, USDA, and the violating timber operator and/or land owner, of all violations of the discharge prohibitions and of all actions taken by the North Coast Water Board with regard to such violations or threatened violations.